XxymbolL/CTF-Journey/CRYPTOGRAPH/notes/Modular Arithmethic.md

 $a⋅u+b⋅v=gcd⁡(a,b)$

- Later, when we learn to decrypt RSA ciphertexts, we will need this algorithm to calculate the modular inverse of the public exponent.
+ Later, when we learn to decrypt RSA ciphertexts, we will need this algorithm to calculate the [[Modular Invers]] of the public exponent.

 Knowing that $p,q$ are prime, what would you expect $gcd⁡(p,q)$ to be?
 For more details on the extended Euclidean algorithm, check out [this page](https://web.archive.org/web/20230511143526/http://www-math.ucdenver.edu/~wcherowi/courses/m5410/exeucalg.html).